rghamande/Weather.API/README.md

 The installation is pretty simple.
 Just download/clone the latest repository using visual studio.
 The API uses OpenWeather provider to get the weather information.

-In the web.config file update the "openWeatherAPIKey"key with your OpenWeather subscription key.
+In the web.config file update the "openWeatherAPIKey" key with your OpenWeather subscription key.
 Know more about [OpenWeather API](https://openweathermap.org/api)
 ```
  <add key="OpenWeatherAPIKey" value="YOUR_OPENWEATHER_API_KEY"/>